milanbankovic/isocert/README.md

   of our implementations

-- thy: this directory contains a formalization (within Isabelle/HOL theorem prover) of the McKay/Piperno's canonical labeling scheme
+- thy: this directory contains a formalization (within Isabelle/HOL theorem prover) of the McKay/Piperno's canonical labeling scheme.
+  Our proof system is also formalized and its soundness is proven.
+We also provide an abstract specification of the checker and prove its correctness.

 Further details may be found in each of the subdirectories.